2016 - 2019 Trips

 THE POWER AND BEAUTY OF LAKE ATITLÁN

-Many thanks to all those who made this trip possible including the teens and their families, the faculty and children of Escuela Caracol, the staff and families of Construyendo Alianzas, and all the other amazing individuals–in Guatemala and in the US–who supported our adventure.
+Many thanks to all those who made Worlds of Light's first trip possible including the teens and their families, the faculty and children of Escuela Caracol, the staff and families of Construyendo Alianzas, and all the other amazing individuals–in Guatemala and in the US–who supported our adventure.

 "This was one of the most incredible experiences of my life...I am so incredibly and overwhelmingly grateful."